Kerstin Kassner

 Kerstin Kassner (born 7 January 1958) is a German politician.
-Born in Radebeul, Saxony, she represents The Left.
+Born in Radebeul in the Bezirk Dresden of East Germany, she represents The Left.
 Kerstin Kassner has served as a member of the Bundestag from the state of Mecklenburg-Vorpommern since 2013.

 Life

 Kerstin Kassner grew up on the island of Rügen and learned the profession of a waitress after finishing school.
 In 1981 she became restaurant manager at the FDGB holiday service in Binz.
 She completed a distance learning course, which she began at the Leipzig Graduate School of Management during this time, as a graduate economist in the hotel and restaurant industry.
 Afterwards she continued to work in various positions for the FDGB-Feriendienst and managed a hotel until 1991.
 After completing her holiday service, she became self-employed and ran her own pension at Putgarten from 1992 to 2018.
 From 2001 till 2011 she was District Administrator of the Rügen district in the federal state of Mecklenburg-Western Pomerania.
 She became member of the bundestag after the 2013 German federal election.
 She is a member of the Committee on Tourism and the Committee on Petitions.
 In her parliamentary group, Kassner is parliamentary manager.
 She is spokesperson for tourism policy and local politics.